GitbookIO/tokenize-text/README.md

 `fn` should return a string, an array of string, a token or an array of tokens.

-`tokenize(fn)` returns a tokenizer function that accept a list of tokens or a string argument (it will be convert as one token).
+`tokenize.split(fn)` returns a tokenizer function that accept a list of tokens or a string argument (it will be convert as one token).

 The tokenizer function returns an array of tokens with the following properties: